shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 }
 ```

-By implementing the ProductSearchInterface it is required to implement a `search` function with a `Criteria` and `ShopContextInterface` parameter.
+By implementing the ProductSearchInterface, it is required to implement a `search` function with a `Criteria` and `ShopContextInterface` parameter.
 ```php
 public function search(Criteria $criteria, Struct\ProductContextInterface $context)
 ```